A survey, review, and future trends of skin lesion segmentation and classification: Segmentation Techniques

-Fig.~\ref{fig:sls_yearwise_method} dispenses the SLS article numbers in the last decade, conferring the frequencies of various SLS procedures as discussed in the previous five subsections.
+Fig.~\ref{fig:sls_yearwise_method} (a) demonstrates year-wise SLS article numbers in the past, bestowing the frequency of various SLS techniques covered in the previous five paragraphs.

-It is observed from the figure that the AI-based SLS processes have been most commonly employed in the last decade, especially after 2016.
-The appliance of the five earlier mentioned SLS categories is compared in the donut chart in Fig.~\ref{fig:Pie_sls_methods}, bestowing that a total of $64.8\,\%$ of articles have employed AI-based SLS.

-In conclusion, Fig.~\ref{fig:year_wise_paper}, Fig.~\ref{fig:sls_yearwise_method}, and Fig.~\ref{fig:Pie_sls_methods} combinedly demonstrate that the employment of AI-based SLS models has become crucial in the SLS task as the number of SLS articles has been expanding massively since 2016.
-This SLS category can be considered as a \textit{first-tier} SLS method, while the threshold-based and region-based SLS can be designated \textit{second-tier} and \textit{third-tier} SLS techniques, respectively.
-It requires mentioning that explaining the to-the-point theories of these SLS techniques is not the principal focus of this article; instead, we have concentrated on the overall SLA scenario in the last decade to highlight the trends in the aimed field of interest.
-The detailed point-to-point discussion of DL-based SLS methods is available in a review article of \citet{kassem2021machine}.
-However, the insight scrutinization of the AI-based SLS articles reveals that $51.2\,\%$ of articles have employed DL methods, particularly deep CNNs.
-Therefore, the following paragraph focuses on the insightful discussion of the CNN architecture employed for the SLS task.
+AI-based SLS methods have been most extensively employed over the last twelve years, notably after 2016. \MKH{Again, the application frequencies of the five SLS categories are shown in Fig.~\ref{fig:sls_yearwise_method} (b), highlighting that $79.3\,\%$ of publications used AI-based SLS.} Fig.~\ref{fig:year_wise_paper} and Fig.~\ref{fig:sls_yearwise_method} (a \& b) collectively demonstrate that the employment of AI-based SLS models has become crucial to the SLS task as the number of AI-based SLS articles has been expanding tremendously since 2016.
+Even in the last few years, the application of remaining SLS methods, except AI-based methods, has significantly reduced.
+This AI-based SLS category would be considered a \textbf{\textit{High-frequency}} SLS method.
+Thus, this SLS approach will likely continue its dominance in the future.
+Threshold-and region-based SLS can be designated \textbf{\textit{Medium-frequency}} SLS techniques, while the remaining SLS methods can be considered as \textbf{\textit{Low-frequency}} SLS approaches (see Fig.~\ref{fig:sls_yearwise_method} (b)).
+Discussions on the details of SLS techniques are not the focus of this article.
+For such discussions, the reader is referred to a previous review article of \citet{kassem2021machine}. \MKH{However, our analysis reveals that $87.2\,\%$ of AI-based SLS articles employed DL methods, in particular, deep CNNs.} We thus review the details of this particular CNN technique in the following paragraph.